Dark Knights of Steel: Main plot

-A grieving Diana threatens Alfred but is convinced by Kal-El and Bruce to question him using the lasso.
-Constantine's deception is revealed when Jacob approaches his sisters on the battlefield.
-The four Queens (Lara, Anissa, Diana and the Lady of the Forest) interrogate Alfred, who reveals his true identity as J'onn J'onzz and tells them how he came to Earth.
-He explains that Protex, a white Martian, instigated a civil war which drove the green Martians to near-extinction and destroyed their home planet and that Protex now intends to destabilize Earth for an invasion.
-Anissa theorizes that he orchestrated the war to remove anyone who may be a threat to the White Martians and Lara proposes that the kingdoms unite against him.
+Alfred reveals his true identity as J'onn J'onzz and tells them how he came to Earth.
+He explains that Protex, a White Martian, instigated a civil war that drove the green Martians to near extinction and destroyed their home planet.
+Anissa theorizes that he orchestrated the war to remove anyone who may be a threat to the White Martians, and Lara proposes that the kingdoms unite against him.
 Protex kills his pawn Luthor and absorbs the ring's power.
 Bruce finally reveals to Kal-El that they are brothers, and they reconcile.
 Protex attempts to kill Alfred but is defeated, though Alfred warns he will return.
-The Queens set up fire-based defenses around the Kingdom of El but are warned that a more permanent solution is needed.
-Lara takes Kal-El and Zala to the wreckage of their ship and recovers the Phantom Zone projector.
-Waller, enraged that Queen Lara has allied with the other kingdoms, visits Protex and offers to ally with him.